huboh/go-rest-api/Readme.md

-# Go Rest API from scratch using standard lib.
+# Example Repo - Go Rest API Using Only Standard Lib